 Science helps swimming going forward

-Takaishi, Skinner and Vassallo have all been important for swimming and they represent three great examples of a sport where the format of the competition alters the conditions.
-They’ve been the tide that lifted the boats.
+Takaishi, Skinner and Vassallo have all been important to swimming and they represent three great examples of a sport where the format of the competition alters the conditions.
+They’ve been the tide that lifts all the boats.

-Through history, it’s been more the rule rather than the exception that the most successful swimmers have had to put up with watching their competitors trying to imitate their styles.
-And this regardless of the abilities and makeup of their competitors.
+Through history, most successful swimmers have had to watch their competitors try to imitate their styles, regardless of the abilities and makeup of their competitors.

-At the beginning of the 1990s, Matt Biondi and Alexander Popov dominated the 100 meters freestyle – the event in swimming that gets the most attention.
+At the beginning of the 1990s, Matt Biondi and Alexander Popov dominated the 100m freestyle—the swimming event that gets the most attention.
 They were both 6’7’’ and used a body rotation style when swimming.
-They both took very long arm strokes and didn’t have the same high frequency as previous swimming stars.
+They both took very long arm strokes and didn’t have the same high stroke frequency as previous swimming stars.
 Furthermore, both Popov and Biondi looked like models, so there’s no surprise that every teenager wanted to swim the way they did.
-A former world record holder in 100 meters freestyle, Rowdy Gaines, carefully tried to introduce an alternative way of thinking in the magazine Swimming Technique: “Not everyone should use long arm strokes.
+Rowdy Gaines, a former world record holder in 100m freestyle, carefully tried to introduce an alternative way of thinking in the magazine Swimming Technique: “Not everyone should use long arm strokes.
 Not everyone can be Popov.”
-Simple mathematics says that if a taller swimmer’s arm strokes are as frequent as those of a shorter swimmer, then the taller swimmer has a brilliant opportunity of maintaining a higher speed by taking longer arm strokes.
+Simple mathematics says that if a taller swimmer’s arm strokes are as frequent as those of a shorter swimmer, then the taller swimmer has a brilliant opportunity to maintain a higher speed by taking longer arm strokes.

-Almost 90 years after Katsuo Takaishi’s performance in Amsterdam, it has now been demonstrated that both shorter and taller swimmers may increase their speed by rotating their bodies.
-Even though Takaishi’s observations were correct and even though his principles are used by every current elite swimmer, there’s no Nobel Prize in swimming, which why his deeds are largely forgotten.
-The saying “Tell the truth too early and your words will be ignored.
-Tell the truth too late and everyone will be bored” has repeatedly turned out to be correct during the course of the history of swimming.
+Almost 90 years after Katsuo Takaishi’s performance in Amsterdam, it has now been demonstrated that both shorter and taller swimmers can increase their speed by rotating their bodies.
+Even though Takaishi’s observations were correct, and his principles are now used by every current elite swimmer, there’s no Nobel Prize in swimming, which is why his deeds have been largely forgotten.
+The saying “Tell the truth too early and your words will be ignored; tell the truth too late and everyone will be bored” can certainly be applied to the history of swimming.